snigsc/foodblogging_website/README.md

 A State of Flavors

-This is a online food+blogging website created using HTML+CSS+JS and bootstrap.
+This is a online food + blogging website created in November 2019 using HTML+CSS+JS and bootstrap.